-Cements featured in construction in ancient times, but were not used for making roof tiles until mass production of the materials started in the 19th century.
-The first cement-based tiles were made in 1844 at the Kroher cement factory in Staudach, Bavaria.
-Until 1920 they were normally cast as square products, which were laid on the roof in a diamond pattern.
-In the early days, pigmented coatings were applied to the surface of the tiles, but efflorescence and poor colour durability rapidly spoiled the appearance.
-As a result, uncoated tiles of plain cement were preferred and quickly became popular.
+The earliest tiles were cast in square shapes to be laid in a diamond pattern.
+Pigmented coatings were applied to the surface of the tiles, but efflorescence and poor colour durability rapidly spoiled the appearance.
+As a result, uncoated tiles of plain cement came to be preferred.

-Over the years, concrete tiles and their production processes have evolved to give the products more aesthetic appeal.
+Over the years, new processes have emerged to increase the aesthetic appeal and durability of concrete tiles.
 The major breakthrough came in 1919 when the first extruded tiles were made in the UK.
-This new technology was soon commercialised in Australia, South Africa and the rest of Europe, allowing tiles to be mass-produced, as many as 20 million tiles each year, instead of being virtually hand-made.
+Spreading to Australia, South Africa and the rest of Europe, this process allowed tiles to be mass-produced, as many as 20 million tiles each year, instead of being virtually hand-made.

 Figure 1.
 A typical interlocking concrete roofing tile.